 Explaining a disability when applying for jobs

-- Why should you disclose your disability?
+- Why should you tell your potential employer about your disability?

 What to be aware of when applying for a job when you have a disability